 - You’ll lose fat Long-term resistance training can lead to the decreases in fat tissue, which certainly contribute to weight loss.

 - It’ll help you slim down Have you ever seen a kilogram of muscle compared to a kilogram of fat?
-It’s so much leaner!
+It’s a lot leaner!

 - It can change your shape I’m sorry ladies but you’re not going to change the shape of your body with cardio, you’re just going to be exactly like you are but you’ll be a smaller version.
 All your flaws will be the same, everything will just be smaller.
 Want to change your shape?
 Lift weights.